altamsh04/PomoTasker/README.md

   </a>
 </div>
 <br>
 Pomotasker is a productivity tool inspired by the Pomodoro Technique, a renowned time management method developed by Francesco Cirillo.
 The Pomodoro Technique involves breaking your work into focused intervals, known as "pomodoros," lasting 25 minutes each, followed by a brief 5-minute break.
 After completing four consecutive pomodoros, a more extended break of 15 to 30 minutes is recommended.
-Pomotasker introduces additional features to enhance your work experience.

 ## Table of Contents
 - [Getting Started](#getting-started)
   - [Installation](#installation)
   - [Technology used](#technology-used)